 |Doneness||First Phase |

-For best results use an instant read thermometer to monitor your temperature.
+For best results use an instant read thermometer to monitor the internal temperature.

 Yes!
 To use the reverse sear technique to cook steak on a grill you will need to use a two zone fire.
-You will need a very hot, direct heat side, and a cooler side with indirect heat.
-For more details on the set up check out this guide on amazingribs.com.
+Where you have a very hot, direct heat side, and a cooler side with indirect heat.

-- Start the steak on the cooler, indirect side and cover the grill.
-On a grill one side of the meat will be closer to the direct heat so I recommend flipping the steak halfway through.
-Cook the steak on the indirect side until it is around 15°F below the final temperature.
+- Start the steak on the cooler, indirect heat side and cover the grill.
+Flip the steak halfway through.
+Cook the steak on the indirect side until it is around 15-20°F below the desired final temperature.

-- When the direct heat side is very hot, transfer the steak directly over the heat and sear for around 2 minutes per side, until the meat is well browned and the meat is about 5°F from the finished temperature.
+- After a few minutes, when the grill is very hot, transfer the steak directly over the high heat side.
+Sear for around 1-2 minutes per side, until the meat is well browned and about 5°F from the desired finished temperature.

 - Remove the meat from the grill and transfer to a cutting board or plate.
 Then tent loosely with foil and allow the meat to rest for 5 to 10 minutes before serving.

-When using a grill for reverse searing I love to add some hickory wood chips in a smoker box to give the meat a smoky, wood fire flavor.
+- When using a grill for reverse searing you can add some hickory wood chips in a smoker box to give the meat a smoky, wood fire flavor.

 On Valentine's Day, birthdays, or other special occasion dinners nothing beats a juicy perfectly cooked steak.
 For some amazing steak side dishes I recommend: